-The State of Ohio, led by the Ohio Board of Regents and the Ohio Academic Resources Network (OARnet), invested $13 million in equipment to “open the faucet” of its current broadband network—increasing the speed of its former bandwidth of 10 Gigabits per second (Gbps) to an impressive 100 Gbps.
+In 2012, the State of Ohio, led by the Ohio Board of Regents and the Ohio Academic Resources Network (OARnet), invested $13 million in equipment to “open the faucet” of its current broadband network—increasing the speed of its former bandwidth of 10 gigabits per second (Gbps) to an impressive 100 Gbps.
 It connects to Internet2’s international 100 Gbps network backbone at data hubs in Cleveland and Cincinnati.

 Statewide Broadband Speeds That Far Exceed the Rest of the Nation